-Advanced algal systems, like Industrial Plankton’s photobioreactors, can streamline your algae production by eliminating the repetitive, costly, and time-consuming aspects of algae culturing.
+Advanced algal systems, like Industrial Plankton’s photo-bioreactor technology, can streamline your algae production by eliminating the repetitive, costly, and time-consuming aspects of algae culturing.
 Industrial Plankton’s photobioreactors make growing your own phytoplankton easy.
-Research Algae Photobioreactors, like our PBR 100L provides:
+Research algae bioreactor systems, like our PBR 100L provides:

-Are you interested in growing microalgae?
-Take a moment to browse through our photobioreactors.
-You’ll be amazed how easy growing your own algae can be!
+Would you like to grow your own microalgae?
+If so, please take a moment to browse through our photobioreactors for sale.
+You’ll see how amazing growing your own algae can be!